 There Will Be Less CGI And More Physical Horror

 According to reports, The Nun will feature far less CGI than most modern horror films.
 As director Colin Hardy points out, that means more physical horror and practical effects.

-The film is shot on location in Romania, utilizing many creepy and paranormal-adjacent destinations for its sets.
+The film, shot on location in Romania, utilizes many creepy and paranormal-adjacent destinations for its sets.
 Hardy compares The Nun to his previous directorial feature, saying: